luxonis/depthai-docs-website/FAQ.md

  - 12MP (4056x3040) : JPEG Pictures/Stills
  - 4K   (3840x2160) : 30.00fps (3.125MB/s)

+{: #autofocus }
 ## What Auto-Focus Modes Are Supported?
+Is it Possible to Control Auto-Focus From the Host?

 DepthAI and megaAI support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and `auto` mode ('1' below) which waits to focus until directed by the host.
 (PR which adds this functionality is [here](https://github.com/luxonis/depthai/pull/114).)